 - Problem-Solving Activities: Assemble a cross-functional team to generate solutions for an enterprise-wide challenge, fostering a sense of collective responsibility and pulling the team tighter together.

 - Communication Workshops: From active listening to conflict resolution to non-verbal communication, there are many different skills that go into effective and constructive dialogue

-- Diversity and Inclusion Activities: Hold workshops, training sessions and other DEI initiatives that promote respect and appreciation differences.
+- Diversity and Inclusion Activities: Hold workshops, training sessions, and other DEI initiatives that promote respect and appreciation of differences.

 - Team-Bonding Retreats: Provide a dedicated space and time for team members to connect on a deeper level, away from the daily work routine.